ErpNetDocs/tech/advanced/scripting/domain-model/index.md

 - Create and initialize new entities.

-- Update properties of entities.
+- Update attributes of entities.

 - Delete entities when necessary.